flexigpt/vscode-extension/README.md

     - Response box needs to handle multiple code languages better.
     - Add box for inspecting full request/response easily.
     - Remove the blinking cursor after response is recieved
-    - See if prompts can be loaded dynamically in vscode rightclick options
   - Additional features:
     - Support GPT Edit API.
 Add configuration and VSCode shortcuts support for it.
     - Support ChatGPT as a backend with conversations API.